Showing posts with label blurb. Show all posts

 Safar

-The world premiere of the new restoration (from the camera negative) will take place on June 24 at 14:00, at Il Cinema Ritrovato XXIX.
+Written for the world premiere of the brand new restoration (from the camera negative) at Il Cinema Ritrovato 2025. – EK

 A 12-year-old orphan with a habit of seeking out his potential parents takes his friend along on a journey through the wastelands on the outskirts of Tehran.
 Seemingly a children’s folk tale, Safar is so visually singular that it evades easy breakdown.
 It is allegorical, but allegory is the engine; visual density the result.